sh123/libaprs_tracker/README.md

 Building
 ------------
-Use pltformio to build and deploy.
+Use platformio to build and deploy.

 Supported user operations
 -------------------------